Arizona Family Drug Court

 The Family Drug Court Treatment Program is designed to help parents with substance abuse and dependence issues, and will also monitor their progress towards recovery.

-The Family Drug Court was established to develop the skills necessary for the parent to function in a drug free environment, so they could restore a healthy relationship with their children.
-Remember, the court wants both parents involved in the child’s life, but only if the parent(s) can maintain a drug free relationship that’s in the best interests of the child.
+The Family Drug Court was established to develop the skills necessary for the parent to function in a drug environment, so they could restore a healthy relationship with their children.
+Remember, the court wants both parents involved in the child’s life, but only if the parent(s) can maintain a drug relationship that’s in the best interests of the child.

 Who participates in Family Drug Court?